stepanataccolade/docsv2/sources/index.md

 You should use Shippable for Continuous Integration if you fit the following profile -

-* Your source code is on GitHub, Bitbucket, GitLab, Bitbucket Server or GitHub Enterprise
+* Your source code is on GitHub, GitHub Enterprise, Bitbucket, Bitbucket Server or GitLab
 * You want to avoid the time sink of setting up and managing your own CI system and would rather spend the time writing features for your product
 * (optional)You're a Docker user and you want to use your own custom image to run your builds.
 You can even run Docker compose to spin up environments!